-Should I swim or run to lower my cholesterol?
+"Should I swim or run to lower my cholesterol?"

 Which exercise will work better?

 Isometric exercises like weight lifting do not have the same benefits for heart health and cholesterol levels.
 As both swimming and running are aerobic activities, both will be ok.
 Next, the amount of time you devote to exercise is important.
 It is recommended that you exercise at least 30-60 minute on most days of the week in order to achieve optimal results.
 In addition to exercise, don't forget that eating a balanced healthy diet is also an important part of controlling your cholesterol, as is avoiding smoking and moderating alcohol consumption.
 In some cases, cholesterol levels remain high despite diet and exercise; in these cases, you should talk to your primary care doctor, as they may recommend starting a medication to lower your cholesterol more.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.